Assessing Asset Pricing Models Using Revealed Preference

-We propose a new method of testing asset pricing models that relies on using quantities rather than prices or returns.
+We propose a new method of testing asset pricing models that relies on using quantities rather than simply prices or returns.
 We use the capital flows into and out of mutual funds to infer which risk model investors use.
-We derive a simple test statistic that allows us to infer, from a set of candidate models, the model that is closest to the true risk model.
-Using this methodology, we find that of the models most commonly used in the literature, the Capital Asset Pricing Model is the closest.
-Given our current state of knowledge, we argue that the Capital Asset Pricing Model is the appropriate method to use to calculate the cost of capital of an investment opportunity.
-Despite the Capital Asset Pricing Model's success, we also document that a large fraction of mutual fund flows remain unexplained by existing asset pricing models.
+We derive a simple test statistic that allows us to infer, from a set of candidate models, the model that is closest to the model that investors use in making their capital allocation decisions.
+Using our method, we assess the performance of the most commonly used asset pricing models in the literature.

-Keywords: Asset Pricing Models, Factor Models, Test, Mutual Fund Flowsworking papers series
+Keywords: Asset Pricing Models, Factor Models, Test, Mutual Fund Flows

 Date posted: October 17, 2013 ; Last revised: March 19, 2015